simjbaum/Exploratory-Data-Analysis/README.md

 ## Introduction

-This github repository is for the "Coursera Course - Exploratory Data Analysis Assignment 1" and contains images requested for the assignment as well as the underlying R code to reproduce the plots.
+This github repository is for the "Coursera Course - Exploratory Data Analysis Assignment 1" and contains the images requested for the assignment as well as the underlying R code to reproduce the plots (for overview reasons I put them all into one code script).

 The plots were generated from the following data:
 Dataset: Electric power consumption